toddledev/documentation/docs/08-pages/01-overview/index.md

 - Connecting to external data through APIs
 - Controlling user interactions and navigation flow

-This combination of URL handling and component-like functionality makes pages the foundation for building complete web applications in toddle.
+This combination of URL handling and component-like functionality makes pages the foundation for building complete web applications in Nordcraft.

 # Page structure
-A page in toddle can consist of several key elements:
+A page in Nordcraft can consist of several key elements:
 - [Element tree](/the-editor/element-tree): The hierarchy of elements and components that create the page's interface
 - [Page configuration](/pages/page-configuration)
     - [URL configuration](/pages/page-configuration#url-structure): Path segments and query parameters that define the page's address